The Most Influential Latin Rock Bands Of All Time | National Hispanic Heritage Month

 Country: Mexico

-Their debut was on April 11,1987.
-Caifanes was originally formed by Saúl Hernández as vocalist and guitarist, Sabo Romo on bass and Diego Herrera on keyboards and saxophone.
-Alfonso André later joined the band on drums and percussion from their third live performance.
+Caifanes made their debut on April 11, 1987, marking the beginning of their influential journey in Latin rock.
+The band was originally formed by Saúl Hernández as the vocalist and guitarist, Sabo Romo on bass, and Diego Herrera on keyboards and saxophone.
+Alfonso André joined the group on drums and percussion after their third live performance, completing the lineup.
+With their distinctive fusion of rock, new wave, and traditional Mexican sounds, Caifanes quickly became one of the most iconic and beloved rock bands in Latin America.

 Caifanes - No Dejes Que